 The American Feed Industry Association publishes news releases surrounding its legislative and regulatory work, important political announcements, association events and more.
 See our most recent news below.
 For more information or to be added to our distribution list, contact Victoria Broehm, AFIA’s director of communications.

-The American Feed Industry Association’s (AFIA) free Feed Education Program returns for the twelfth time to the International Production & Processing Expo on Wednesday, Feb.
-13, 2019.
+The American Feed Industry Association’s free Feed Education Program returns this year to the International Production & Processing Expo on Wednesday, Jan.
+29, 2020, to update attendees on recent changes within several federal agencies.
 The four-hour program is ideal for animal food facility managers, operations personnel and mill personnel looking to learn about the latest regulatory requirements impacting their businesses.